-In total, 626 (increase of one assessed site since the last assessment) sites were assessed in 115 countries, territories and areas.
+In total, 654 (increase of 1 assessed site since the last assessment) sites were assessed in 115 countries, territories and areas.
 These sites were selected as they concern populations of interest such as stranded foreign nationals and IDPs.
-Hotels, temporary reception centers, camps, transit centers and detention centers can be given as examples of assessed sites.
+Hotels, temporary reception centers, camps, transit centers and detention centers can be given as examples of such assessed sites.

 Affected population groups consisted of stranded, repatriated and returning migrants, IDPs, asylum seekers and regular travelers.
-In 62 per cent of the assessed sites with populations of interest, foreign nationals were stranded (387 out of 626 assessed sites) and in 15 per cent of cases there were foreign nationals reported returning to their country of origin (91 sites) while in 21 per cent of cases, nationals were affected by restrictive measures (129 sites).
-In one per cent of the sites, there were other affected population groups including migrants and refugees that were in reception centers before COVID-19 (4 sites).
+In 64 per cent of the assessed sites with populations of interest, foreign nationals were reportedly stranded (418 out of 654 assessed sites, no change since last report) and in 14 per cent of cases foreign nationals reported returning to their country of origin (92 sites) were impacted, while in 20 per cent of sites, nationals were affected by restrictive measures (128 sites).
+In 2 per cent of the sites, there were other affected population groups including migrants and refugees that were in reception centers before COVID-19 (14 sites).
 In only one site, IDPs were affected by restrictive measures.

-Among the regions, both IOM region of East and Horn of Africa and European Economic Area had the highest proportion of sites (20% and 17% respectively).
-IOM region of European Economic Area had the highest proportion of sites with stranded foreign nationals in the country (26%), followed by the IOM region of South-Eastern Europe, Eastern Europe and Central Asia with 18 per cent.
-IOM region of Asia and Pacific has the highest proportion of sites with reported cases of nationals returning to their country of origin (37%) followed by IOM Region of Central and North America and the Caribbean with 22 per cent, while IOM region of East and Horn of Africa reported the highest per cent of sites with reported cases of affected nationals (56%).
+the IOM region of East and Horn of Africa and European had the highest proportion of sites (19% and 17% respectively).
+IOM region of European Economic Area had the highest proportion of sites with stranded foreign nationals in the country (24% or 102 out of 418 stranded foreign nationals), followed by the IOM region of South-Eastern Europe, Eastern Europe and Central Asia with 23 per cent (no change compared to last week).
+The IOM region Asia and Pacific the highest proportion sites with cases of nationals returning to their country of origin (37%) followed by IOM Region of Central and North America and the Caribbean with 22 per cent, while IOM region of East and Horn of Africa reported the highest per cent of sites with reported cases of affected nationals (56%).
 Analysis within regions can be also conducted in order to investigate the distribution of sites with populations of interest in certain regions.
-In the IOM region of European Economic Area and IOM region of South-Eastern Europe, Eastern Europe and Central Asia separately, 94 and 93 per cent of assessed sites, respectively had reported cases of stranded foreign nationals, 39 and 38 per cent of the sites in IOM region of Asia and Pacific and the region of Central and North America and the Caribbean, respectively had cases of foreign nationals returning to their country of origin while nationals were the affected group in 58 per cent of the assessed sites in IOM Region of East and Horn of Africa.
+In both the IOM region of European Economic Area and IOM region of South-Eastern Europe, Eastern Europe and Central Asia, in 94 per cent of assessed sites there were reported cases of stranded foreign nationals.
+In 39 and 38 per cent of the sites in IOM region of Asia and Pacific and the region of Central and North America and the Caribbean, respectively, there were reported cases of foreign nationals returning to their country of origin, who were impacted while nationals were the most impacted the most in IOM Region of East and Horn of Africa (in 58% of the assessed sites).